End of year FAQs on recordkeeping and the 300A

 How Safety Management Suite Can Help

 The situations above commonly arise at the end of each calendar year, along with many other questions.
-To help you avoid headaches when preparing your annual summary, join our webinar on December 30, 2021, titled “Injury & Illness Recordkeeping: FAQ’s and Common Violations.”
-In addition to many frequent questions, we’ll cover topics like posting obligations, e-reporting requirements, and calculating incident rates.
+To help you avoid headaches when preparing your annual summary, our archived webcast from December 30, 2021, titled “Injury & Illness Recordkeeping: FAQ’s and Common Violations.”
+In addition to many frequent questions, we covered topics like posting obligations, e-reporting requirements, and calculating incident rates.